weecology/forecasting-course/content/lessons/R-evaluating-forecasts/r_tutorial.md

 * To split the time-series into training data and testing data we use the `filter` function from dplyr
 * 1st argument is the tsibble
 * 2nd argument is the condition
-* Data runs through the end of 2019, so use up to 2017 for training data
+* Data runs through the November 2014
+* Hold out 3 years for evaluation

 ```r
 train <- filter(portal_data, month < yearmonth("2011 Dec"))